About the Program

 - Southeast Asian Languages: Sanskrit and Pali, as well as a modern research language.

 The mentoring committee conducts an annual review of the student's academic performance and progress toward the degree in the spring of each year, before the end of the spring term (see F4.2 of the Graduate Studies Handbook).
 Students should fill out the Graduate Division annual review form and provide the mentoring committee with all seminar papers written that year, as well as any other documentation deemed pertinent and requested by the committee.
-Should a student's performance be considered unsatisfactory, following consultation with the head graduate adviser and director of the program, the student will be placed on probation for one year and given the opportunity to improve his or her performance.
+Should a student's performance be considered unsatisfactory, following consultation with the head graduate advisor and director of the program, the student will be placed on probation for one year and given the opportunity to improve his or her performance.
 If a student's performance is still considered unsatisfactory at the end of the probationary year, the student will be dismissed from the program.

 Qualifying Examination and Dissertation Prospectus